Frequently Asked Questions

 Do I have to pay annual software support and maintenance fees?

 No. WaterSums licences are perpetual licences, but a keyfile is required to run (see Does WaterSums require a dongle or hardware lock?).
+You may, however, choose to pay for annual software maintenance as this provides access to all bug fixes and upgrades that are released as well as more extensive technical support.

 Is software support available?